omegat-org/vldocking/README.md

 Because upstream appears to have been abandoned, but bug fixes and new features were desired for [OmegaT](http://www.omegat.org/).

-See https://code.google.com/p/vldocking/ for more information, tutorials etc.
+See https://code.google.com/p/vldocking/ for more information.

 ## So what's new?